Gradius (video game): Development

-Gradius was the creation of Konami game designer Machiguchi Hiroyasu, being the first video game he publicly released.
-Joining the company in the early 1980s originally as a programmer, Konami was trying to transition from being a producer of medal machines to a video game developer and assigned him to a small team to try and create a game that could put the company on the map.
-He asked the team what kind of game they'd like to work on, responding that they'd like to make another shooting game.
-The shoot'em up genre had seen a resurgence at the time with Namco's Xevious, with the goal of the project being to make a shooter that could surpass it.
-The project was at first intended to be a followup to Konami's earlier game Scramble (1981), being titled Scramble 2 and reusing many of its material and game mechanics.
+Gradius was the creation of Konami game designer Machiguchi Hiroyasu, and it was the first video game he publicly released.
+Hiroyasu joined the company in the early 1980s, as a programmer, at a time when Konami was trying to transition from being a producer of medal machines to a videogame developer.
+Konami assigned him to a small team with the task of producing a game that could establish the company in the videogame market.
+He asked the team what kind of game they'd like to work on, and they replied that they wanted to make another shooting game.
+The shoot 'em up genre had seen a resurgence at the time with Namco's Xevious, and the goal of this project became to make a shooter that could surpass Xevious.
+The project was at first intended to be a follow-up to Konami's earlier game Scramble (1981); it was titled Scramble 2 and reused many of Scramble's materials and game mechanics.

-Development of Gradius lasted for about a year, which Hiroyasu says was filled with anxiety and worry from the production team due to it being their first game, lacking confidence in what they were doing.
-Members of the project came up with ideas that were then tested on the arcade monitor to see if they worked or not.
-While designing the Option satellites, the team tested over 20 different movement patterns for them, which were cut through the process of elimination based on those that didn't work.
-The game was produced for the Konami Bubble System 16-bit arcade hardware, which gave the team more hardware capacity and memory to experiment with.
-Hiroyasu wanted the game to have a visually distinct world with unique enemies and locations, something relatively uncommon for shooters at the time.
-Inspiration for mechanics and the story were derived from films such as Star Wars: A New Hope and Lensman, with the Laser weapon being directly taken from those in Lensman.
-The idea for the power meter mechanic stemmed from the team's desire to give players the freedom to select whichever weapons they pleased.
+Development of Gradius lasted for about a year, a time filled with anxiety for the production team due to a lack of confidence in creating their first game.
+Members of the project came up with ideas that were then tested on the arcade monitor to see if they worked.
+While designing the Option satellites, the team tested over 20 different movement patterns which were whittled down through the process of elimination.
+The game was produced for the Konami Bubble System 16-bit arcade hardware.
+Hiroyasu wanted the game to have a visually distinct world with unique enemies and locations, which was something relatively uncommon for shooters at the time.
+Inspiration for mechanics and story were derived from films such as Star Wars: A New Hope and Lensman, with the Laser weapon being directly taken from those in Lensman.
+The idea for a power-meter mechanic stemmed from the team's desire to give players the freedom to select whichever weapons they pleased.
 Early versions had the player collecting individual pick-up icons, which were cut for not being "satisfying" enough; it was instead replaced with a selection bar where players collected capsules to allow access to other weapons, an idea based on the function keys on a keyboard.
-The Moai enemies were added to pay homage to Xevious and its Nazca lines, and as a way to give the game a sense of mystery.
+The Moai enemies were added to pay homage to Xevious and its Nazca lines as well as giving the game a sense of mystery.